AnthonyCxx/Notes-and-Writeups/Bash/variables-and-strings.md

 - You can assign a string to a variable without using quotes if it has no spaces (`var=string`).
 - Calling a undeclared variable is the same as calling no variable at all.
 - Variables act as substitutions.
 Putting a command into a variable and calling it will just run that command.
+- It is best practice to declare variables entirely in uppercase as it makes them identifiable.

 ## Modifying Variable Calls
 ### Infixing a Variable in a String